SOLD, Watercolor Pencil and Colored Pencil, 48 cm x 54.5 cm (19″ x 21.5″) | Print Code: PW10 | Print Sizes: A5, A4, A3, Oversize | Cards Available

 Those who come from non-charismatic church backgrounds may be a little wary, apprehensive or skeptical of “the prophetic”.
 Those who have never experienced anything supernatural before may be unsure or afraid of God moving in such ways.
 I completely understand, for this is the way I was before my first encounter with the supernatural (and I still am very cautious in discernment when it comes to anything supernatural).

 After I got saved, I joined a conservative church and was not exposed to anything charismatic.
-When I first heard someone praying in tongues (Acts 2, 1 Corinthians 14) in a prayer meeting at a house church, I was stunned!
-Even though I believed the Scriptures that tongues existed, this was my first ever encounter with the supernatural.
+When I first heard someone praying in tongues (Acts 2, 1 Corinthians 14) in a prayer meeting at a house church not associated with with my regular church, I was stunned!
+Even though I believed from the Scriptures that tongues existed, this was my first ever encounter with the supernatural.
 Immediately all my walls went up.
 Though in my mind I accepted tongues as being Scriptural, I was still very wary because this was a side of God that I had never seen before.
-I was dumbfounded and didn’t know what I should think.
+I was dumbfounded and didn’t know what I should think or what was ‘safe’.
 I felt I needed to completely investigate this tongues issue before I would accept it as being of God…or before I would think of embracing it myself.

 Being a new Christian, my friends took me through the Scriptures, explaining the gift of tongues to me.
 As I kept an open heart and an open Bible (Acts 17:11), the Lord began to reveal himself to me as a God of supernatural power.
+This is exactly the way it should be, for, “Jesus Christ is the same yesterday, today and forever” (Hebrews 13:8).
+He is the same God of power as we read about 2000 years ago.
 Becoming convinced through the Scriptures and the evidence of God’s good gift before my eyes, I began to ask the Lord that he would also give me the gift of tongues, for I now understood the purpose of the gift and could clearly see the advantages of having that gift.

 About a third of the Old Testament is poetry/prose, and much of this occurs in the prophetic books.
 Prophetic scripture is often figurative and sometimes uses metaphors and other figures of speech in order to communicate its message.
 Jesus often employed parables to both reveal and conceal spiritual truth (See Matthew 13:10-17).
 Naturally, prophetic worship often follows this poetic and metaphoric pattern.